Can I Qualify for a Mortgage With Recent Late Payments?

 The first step you should take is to request a credit report from all three credit reporting agencies;

 Carefully review each credit report carefully for late payments:

 - A recent late payment will substantially drop credit scores,

 - The good news is that as time passes, credit scores will gradually improve and have less impact on credit scores

-- Consumers who just overlooked a bill and forgot to pay but otherwise had a great payment history with the creditor, try calling the creditor and see if they can delete the late payment
+- If you just overlooked a bill but otherwise had a great payment history with a creditor, ask them to remove the late payment from your credit report.

-- If it was the only late payment, most creditors will remove or delete the late payment
+- If it was the only late payment, many creditors will delete the late payment,

-- For those who had multiple recent late payments, it might be difficult to qualify for a conventional loan, however, FHA loan might be the only option
+If you can come up with a good letter of explanation for late payments, you can increase your chances of loan approval.
+For those who had multiple recent late payments, it might be difficult to qualify for a conventional loan.
+However, an FHA loan might be a decent option.

 Manual Underwriting With Late Payments